A ransomware attack on a US hospital network took weeks to recover.

 Energy

-Ransomware attacks on energy companies worldwide jumped by 80% in 2024.
+Cyberattacks on power grids leave homes, hospitals, and businesses without electricity.
+Ransomware attacks on energy companies worldwide jumped 80% in 2024.

 Water

-Operator incident nearly poisoned drinking water supplies in Florida.
+A single operator incident nearly poisoned drinking water supplies in Florida.
+Water systems globally face growing exposure with limited defenses.

 Food